dbt-labs/docs.getdbt.com/website/docs/docs/core-versions.md

 Minor versions will be supported for one year (12 months) from the date of their initial release. _This is a definite commitment._ Our mechanism for continuing to support a minor version is by releasing new patches for that minor version—so it's important to make sure you're always using the latest patch.

+While a minor version is officially supported, you can use it in dbt Cloud.
+For more information, see ["Choosing a dbt version"](cloud-choosing-a-dbt-version).

 #### Ongoing patches

 During the 12 months of ongoing support, we will continue to release new patch versions that include fixes.

-In the first few months, those patches will be "bugfix" releases, focusing on regressions and net-new bugs in the minor version's original release.
-This is called "Active Support."
+**Active Support:** In the first few months after a minor version's initial release, we will patch it with "bugfix" releases.
+These will include fixes for regressions and net-new bugs that were present in the minor version's original release.

-Once a newer minor version is available, we will transition into "Critical Support."
-Subsequent patches will be "security" releases, limited to critical fixes related to security and installation.
+**Critical Support:** When a newer minor version is available, we will transition the previous minor version into "Critical Support."
+Subsequent patches to that older minor version will be "security" releases only, limited to critical fixes related to security and installation.

-Once a minor version reaches the end of its critical support period, one year after its initial release, no new patches will be released.
+After a minor version reaches the end of its critical support period, one year after its initial release, no new patches will be released.

-#### Availability in dbt Cloud

-While a minor version is officially supported, you can continue to use it in dbt Cloud.
-We will ensure that you're always using the latest patch release of `dbt-core` and plugins, including all the latest fixes.
-You may choose to try prereleases of those patch releases before they are generally available.

-We will notify you when newer minor versions are available.
-You may choose when to upgrade to newer minor versions.
-You may also choose to try prereleases of new minor (feature) versions before their final releases.

-We will notify you if you're still using a minor version that is nearing the end of its critical support period.
-On the day its support period ends, we will automatically upgrade you to the subsequent minor version. <!-- TODO: Is this true?
-Do we want to say it here?
-No breaking changes to project code after v1.0, so this feels like a reasonable approach for us to take. --->

 #### Future versions